A little-known order of former Congress Minister Arjun Singh who blocked the excavation at the Ram Janmabhoomi site

 The Professor’s article makes for delicious and at many levels, stunning and tragic reading.
 In summary, these Eminent Distorians stood completely naked in their ignominy in open court: they admitted that they:

-- Had given “expert” written testimonies to the court based on newspaper cuttings and opeds written by their ideological compatriots
+Had given “expert” written testimonies to the court based on newspaper cuttings and opeds written by their ideological gang members

 And this clincher by Prof Dhaneshwar Mandal: